dboyliao/SmallTools/Python/find_files/README.md

 This short python script is used for copying files with specific surfixes from

-source directory to destination directory.
+source directory and all its subdirectories to destination directory.

 ## Basic Usage